hieptuanle/classroom/README.md

 # Classroom Management System

-A modern classroom management system built with Express.js backend and Expo React Native frontend.
+A modern classroom management system built with Express.js backend and Expo React Native mobile.

 ## Project Structure

 This is a monorepo containing:

 - **Backend**: Express.js API with TypeScript, PostgreSQL, and Sequelize ORM
-- **Frontend**: Expo React Native app with TypeScript and Expo Router
+- **mobile**: Expo React Native app with TypeScript and Expo Router

 ## Prerequisites